Graph Curve Matroids: Matroids and Graphs

 In Section \ref{section_selfdual}, we will give a purely combinatorial proof that $M_G$ is identically self-dual.

-\begin{example} Let $C$ be the graph curve corresponding to the theta graph $G$ in Figure~\ref{fig:theta}.
-That is, $C$ is the union of two (abstract) projective lines that intersect transversally in three points.
-Hence, after an appropriate choice of coordinates, the canonical map $C\to \P^{g-1}=\P^1$ restricts to the identity on each line.
-Then, a generic hyperplane of $\P^1$ is just a generic point of $\P^1$.
-This yields a point configuration consisting of a double point, whose matroid is $U_{1,2}$. \end{example}

 \begin{example} Consider the \emph{soda can graph} in Figure \ref{fig:soda_can}.
 The corresponding graph curve $C$ has four components intersecting as in Figure \ref{fig:graph_curve}.
-Each pair of (abstract) lines in $C$ that intersect in two points must be mapped to the same line in $\P^{g-1}=\P^2$ by the canonical map.
-Hence, the image of $C$ under the canonical map consists of just two lines intersecting transversely.
-The intersection of this image with a generic hyperplane in $\P^2$ yields a multiset consisting of two double points.
-Thus, the graph curve matroid equals $U_{1,2}\oplus U_{1,2}$. \end{example}
+Each pair of (abstract) lines in $C$ that intersect in two points must be mapped to the same line in $\P^{g-1}=\P^2$ by the canonical morphism.
+Hence, the image of $C$ under the canonical morphism consists of two (double) lines intersecting transversely.
+Slicing with a generic hyperplane in $\P^2$ yields two double points.
+Thus, the graph curve matroid equals $U_{1,2}\oplus U_{1,2}$, which is identically self-dual. \end{example}

-\section{Circuits in \texorpdfstring{$\bm{M_G}$}{MG}}
+\section{Circuits in \texorpdfstring{$M_G$}{MG}}

-Throughout this section, we fix a $2$-connected trivalent graph $G=(V,E)$.
+Throughout this section, we fix a trivalent, $2$-connected graph $G=(V,E)$.
 Note that by Lemma \ref{lemma_k-connectedness}, $G$ cannot have loops, but we allow $G$ to have parallel edges.
 We say that $C = \{v_1,\dots,v_r\} \subseteq V$ is a \emph{cycle} if, after relabeling the vertices if necessary, there is an edge between $v_i$ and $v_{i+1}$ for every $1 \leq i \leq r$, where $v_{r+1} = v_1$.
-Finally, a vertex subset of a graph is \emph{cyclic} if the induced subgraph contains at least one cycle, and \emph{acyclic} if it does not.
+If $r=2$, we require these edges to be distinct, i.e., there is a pair of parallels between $v_1$ and $v_2$.
+Finally, a vertex subset of a graph is \emph{cyclic} if the induced subgraph contains at least one cycle, and \emph{acyclic} otherwise.

 This section provides a complete combinatorial description of the circuits of $M_G$ from the graph $G$, as given in Proposition~\ref{prop_circuitsInM_G}.
-This will be very useful for the main result of Section~\ref{section_selfdual}.
+This description will be very useful for the main result of Section~\ref{section_selfdual}.
+Recall that for a subset $A\subseteq V$ of vertices, $\omega(A)$ refers to the number of components of the induced subgraph.